Mike’s X Developer API Blog

 As the X Activity API matures, more fields will be added to the payload.

-If you specified multiple subscriptions for trends, and a single trend event matches multiple subscriptions, it may be delivered multiple times.
+If you specified multiple subscriptions for news, and a single news event matches multiple subscriptions, it may be delivered multiple times.

 Here’s an example: